Text mining – the context

 Search engines are powerful tools that make huge quantities of information available to us.
 However, the level of text analysis a search engine uses when crawling the web is basic compared to the way text mining techniques work.

-Rather than looking for keywords and other signals of quality and relevance as search engines do, text mining software can parse and assess every word of a piece of content.
+Rather than looking for keywords and other signals of quality and relevance as search engines do, text mining software can parse and assess every word of a piece of content, often working in multiple languages.
 Text mining algorithms may also take into account semantic and syntactic features of language to draw conclusions about the topic, the author’s emotions, and their intent in writing or speaking.

 Text mining and text analysis in action